Aviation Grants and Scholarships

 The Air Line Pilots Association (ALPA) represents and advocates for more than 65,000 pilots at 40 U.S. and Canadian airlines, making it the world’s largest airline pilot union.
 The Air Line Pilots Association Scholarship Program awards one undergraduate with a $12,000 scholarship over four years.
 Additionally, the Costas Sivyllis ALPA Education Scholarship is awarded to multiple individuals pursuing a career in aviation with a value of $10,000.

 Airport Minority Advisory Council

 The College Scholarships Foundation is the non-profit entity behind the scholarships provided here on this site.
-This foundation offers many varieties of funding such as traditional scholarships for minorities and women, while also introducing popular offers such as the First Ever Blogging Scholarship.
+This Foundation offers wide varieties of funding, such as traditional scholarships for minorities and women, while also introducing popular offers such as the First Ever Blogging Scholarship.

 EAA Scholarship Program

 The Experimental Aircraft Association (EAA) is a growing and diverse organization of members with a wide range of aviation interests and backgrounds.
 EAA strives to provide scholarships with a minimum award of $5,000 to help students with a dream to become the innovators, aviators, and engineers of tomorrow.